 Thanks to recent advances in laser technology, blonde and light-haired clients now have more effective treatment options than ever before.

-While lighter hair still presents challenges, modern lasers like Alexandrite 755 nm, Nd:YAG 1064 nm, and ProWave 770 offer new levels of precision and power.
+While lighter hair still presents challenges, modern lasers like Alexandrite 755 nm, Nd:YAG 1064 nm, and ProWave 770 offer more precise control over wavelength, pulse duration, and energy.

 Alexandrite 755 nm: Ideal for Light Skin and Fine Hair